 Although most income trusts intend to make distributions of their available cash to unitholders, these cash distributions are not assured.
 The actual amount distributed depends on numerous factors, including the operating entity's financial performance, debt covenants and obligations, working capital requirements and future capital requirements.
 It is important for unitholders to have information about the source(s) of the distributed cash that they receive, including whether the issuer borrowed amounts to finance distributions, and whether distributions include amounts that are not properly classified as a return on capital.
 Although the instructions in Form 51-102F1 do not specifically state it, to meet the disclosure requirements for liquidity in Form 51-102F1, income trusts should provide sufficient disclosure about their sources of funding relating to current and future cash distributions so that unitholders can understand what portion, if any, of the distributions they receive were funded by sources other than cash flows from operating activities.
-Also, income trusts should quantify these amounts and discuss the impact on the trust's long-term ability to sustain distributions if sources other than cash flows from operating activities are being used to fund distributions.
-In determining cash flows from operating activities, the issuer should include borrowing costs.
+Also, income trusts should quantify these amounts and discuss the impact on the trust's long-term ability to sustain distributions if sources other than cash flows from operating activities, the issuer should include borrowing costs.